MdMirajAnsari/InterviewNavigator/C#/C#-Concept.md

 5. The Predicate delegate should satisfy some criteria of a method and must have only one input parameter.
 By default, it is having one output parameter of return type and we don’t have to pass the output parameter to the Predicate.

 ---

-## Concurrency

-Concurrency means doing several things at the same time.
-For example, if we have to do a million tasks, then instead of doing them sequentially one by one, we can do them simultaneously, thus reducing the duration of the program execution.

 ## **What are Accessors in C#?**